SongBird Logo

 Note the change in how it opens.

-Song Bird Brochure
+Song Bird Brochures

 Front and backside of the SongBird brochure for the 45 rpm record machine from the collection of Steve Legel.
 The brochure does say that the Song Bird is available in Pink, Robin's Egg Blue, Turquoise, Red, and White.